The Bar Greatest Hits List: The 25 Best Bars In Chicago

 From the street, the brick wall, plain green sign, and metal bars on the tiny window out front don’t make Skylark look like an appealing place.
 And inside is equally as uneventful as far as decorations go, mainly because there aren’t any.
 But that’s all part of the charm at this Pilsen dive bar, and simplicity is what makes it so great.
 It’s always lively, the drinks are cheap, and bar food like burgers and tater tots are always great.
 Just make sure to bring cash because it’s all they accept.

 Like oysters or puppies, great things come in small packages.
 And the same can be said for The Matchbox, one of the tiniest bars in town.
 What The Matchbox doesn’t have in space it makes up for in personality.
 You’ll literally struggle to get past other people sitting at the bar to get an open seat, but the friendly atmosphere will make you feel right at home.
 This is the kind of place where bartenders know the regulars, but they’ll be equally as friendly to any newcomers who walk in the door.
 Come with one other person to kick it over classic cocktails and conversation.

-Sportman’s Club is what happens when old-school dive bar meets new-age bartenders who know how to do cool things.
-The small and skinny space in Ukranian Village had been a local spot for a long-time, but new ownership revamped the place just enough while preserving the old school atmosphere.
-You can grab an Old Style for $3 or try one of the more interesting cocktails that rotate daily for about $10.
-Either way, it’s a great low-key spot to sit and hang, and if it’s nice outside, you’ll definitely want to hit their backyard that feels like hanging at someone’s house.
+Sportman’s Club is what happens when an old-school dive bar meets new-age bartenders who know how to do cool things.
+The small and skinny space in Ukranian Village had been a local spot for a long-time, but new ownership revamped the place just enough while preserving the old-school atmosphere.
+You can grab a Hamm's for $3 or try one of the more interesting cocktails that rotate daily for about $10.
+Either way, it’s a great lowkey spot to sit and hang, and if it’s nice outside, you’ll definitely want to hit their backyard that feels like hanging at someone’s house.